braddevans/SoT-ESP-Framework/README.md

 # SoT Hack (Based on Doug's Framework)
 Hello all!
 I'm doing this framework for learning purposes, I'm not selling anything.
-You can get banned for using any cheats!
+You can get ban for using any cheats!

 ## Installation
 ```